tensorflow/build/build_stats_functions/README.md

 - Download any missing requirements from `requirements.txt`
 - Clone the `tensorflow/build` Github repository on your local device
-- Use `pwd` to get your local path
 - `cd` into `build/build_stats_functions` and into each of the `build_profile` and `build_event_protocol` directories
-- In each directory, edit the `_test.py` file and add your local path to the start of any files starting with `//build`
-- Do `pytest` and the name of the `_test.py` file to run the tests
+- In each directory do `pytest` and the name of the `_test.py` file to run the tests